sanjanad1024/sanjanad1024.github.io/_pages/notes.md

 ### Reading group seminar

-Here are my notes from a reading group seminar at MIT.
-(Right now, most of the talks from the previous two semesters are missing; hopefully they'll be posted sometime in the future, once I've cleaned them up.)
+Here are my notes from some subset of the talks at a reading group seminar at MIT.

 {% assign notes = site.seminar_notes | where: 'series', 'Reading Group' | sort: 'date' | reverse %}